 But just because Vitol wasn’t really a foreign corruption case doesn’t mean it isn’t noteworthy.
 The settlement should put the derivatives world on notice that the CFTC will use its traditional anti-fraud and anti-manipulation authority in creative ways to police conduct worldwide if it has knock-on effects in U.S. derivatives markets — not just conduct that originates on U.S. soil.
 Again, the theories and statutory provisions the CFTC invoked in this settlement aren’t novel, but the overseas theater of operations is something of a departure for the agency.

 In addition, the Vitol settlement, which was the product of a joint investigation by the CFTC and the U.S. Department of Justice (DOJ), is important because it provides another example of cooperation between the CFTC and DOJ in an area that was not historically within the CFTC’s regulatory ambit.
-Market participants are now on notice that, even where foreign corruption impacts markets primarily regulated by the CFTC, the repercussions may go beyond the comparatively benign injunctions and civil penalties that are the usual result of CFTC enforcement actions.
+Conversely, market participants are now on notice that, even where foreign corruption impacts markets primarily regulated by the CFTC, the repercussions may go beyond the comparatively benign injunctions and civil penalties that are the usual result of CFTC enforcement actions.